Taranvirs88/Tar_Atwal_WEB601Assignments_MyFavouriteSingers/Tar_Atwal_MyFavouriteSingers/README.md

 # TarAtwalMyFavouriteSingers

-I added theI added the
+I added the added the
 Title, Short description, Creator, image of the singers type for singers.

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 16.0.1.